EthanKowatsch/CIS-1300-Course-Work/README.md

 ## Key Concepts Learned

-Through these assignments and labs, I gained hands-on experience with:
+Through these assignments and labs, I gained a deeper understanding of:

 - Writing modular and reusable C code